-- 4.12.1.1 Hotels or boarding houses and hostels, halls of residence or dormitories which are required to have accessible provisions for persons with disabilities as stipulated in Chapter 2, shall be provided with bathtubs complying with clause 4.12.2 or shower stalls complying with clause 4.13. - 4.12.1.2 Sports complexes and public swimming pools which are required to have accessible provisions for persons with disabilities as stipulated in Chapter 2, shall be provided with shower compartments in both the male and female areas complying with clause 4.13.
+4.12.1.1 Hotels or boarding houses and hostels, halls of residence or dormitories which are required to have accessible provisions for persons with disabilities as stipulated in Chapter 2, shall be provided with bathtubs complying with clause 4.12.2 or shower stalls complying with clause 4.13.

+4.12.1.2 Sports complexes and public swimming pools which are required to have accessible provisions for persons with disabilities as stipulated in Chapter 2, shall be provided with shower compartments in both the male and female areas complying with clause 4.13.

+4.12.2 Bathtub

-- 4.12.2 Bathtub - 4.12.2.1 There shall be a clear floor space of at least 750 mm wide in front of the bathtub.
-The wash basin may encroach to a maximum of 300 mm into this space provided there is a clear knee and toe space under the wash basin. - 4.12.2.2 The bathtub shall be provided with a seat of at least 250 mm wide along its entire length. - 4.12.2.3 The base of the bathtub shall be slip-resistant and, where it is not possible, a slip-resistant rubber mat shall be provided. - 4.12.2.4 The layout of a bathtub is illustrated in Figure 44.
+- 4.12.2.1 There shall be a clear floor space of at least 900 mm by 1500 mm in front of the bathtub.
+The wash basin may encroach to a maximum of 300 mm into this space provided there is a clear knee and toe space under the wash basin. - 4.12.2.2 The bathtub shall be provided with a seat of at least 250 mm wide along its entire length and at a height of between 450 mm to 480 mm. - 4.12.2.3 The base of the bathtub shall be slip-resistant and, where it is not possible, a slip-resistant rubber mat shall be provided. - 4.12.2.4 The layout of a bathtub is illustrated in Figure 43.

 4.12.2.5 As an alternative to clause 4.12.2.2, a seat of at least 400 mm deep across its width shall be provided.
-The seat shall be located at the opposite end of the controls to allow for easier access as illustrated in Figure 45.
+The seat shall be located at the opposite end of the controls to allow for easier access as illustrated in Figure 44.